Thunderbolt 5 is REAL

 Intel’s Next-Gen Thunderbolt Technology

-With 2x the total bandwidth of previous generations, Thunderbolt 5 unlocks the full potential of Apple’s latest M4 Pro and M4 Max chips.
-Thunderbolt 5 enables drives and hubs that don’t just move data faster, they move more data faster, sending your workflow into a bottleneck-free bliss.
+With a total of 80 Gbps of bi-directional bandwidth, Thunderbolt 5 has 2x the bandwidth of previous generations.
+That means Thunderbolt 5 enables drives and hubs that don’t just move data faster, they move more data faster, sending your workflow into a bottleneck-free bliss.

 Powering Performance for Creators and Gamers